civet-software/CIVET-Django/djcivet_site/docs/installing.rst

 Installing CIVET
 ****************************

-To date we’ve only installed the system on Macintosh computers, though the only difference between a Macintosh installation and other installations should be the installation of the Django system.
+To date we’ve only installed the system on Macintosh computers (OS-X), though the only difference between a Macintosh installation and other installations should be the installation of the Django system.